Mochimochi07/javascript_expressjs_sample/README.md

 after you updated the cards in /cards

-you get another token as a client in /tokens
+you go and post to get another token as a client in /tokens

 and view it again in /cards.